Internship in Berlin

 Even when we scan our internship contact database for you, you still have to apply at the individual institutions on your own.
 The best way to do this is to call the institution directly and discuss the most important things on the phone.
 E-mails may end up in spam folders so we recommend calling the institution.
 If you feel you need help with a German application, we are happy to have a look at your application documents and proof-read them.
 We've assembled our tips on how to find and apply for an internship in this helpful manual.
 As we mention in our manual, your application should at least consist of a cover letter / letter of motivation and a CV.
 In the cover letter, you should already mention the requested time period and departments in which you wish to work.

 In addition, some institutions (such as hospitals or kindergarten / nursery settings) may also require you to submit a police certificate of conduct or an up to date record of your vaccinations.
+Please note that from 15 March 2022 onwards, everyone working in patient care has to be fully vaccinated.

 Social Work students have the option of participating in a supervision during the time of their internship.
 Supervision at ASH Berlin may differ from supervision at your home university.
 A group of 5-7 students meets with an external supervisor about 10 times during the placement (each meeting being 90 minutes long).
 Students talk about their experiences and problems, they reflect on their role at the internship, discuss conflicts and thus develop a new understanding of what it means to work as a social worker / educator / therapist and how it might affect one's own personality.
 The supervisor does not belong to ASH Berlin nor does s/he belong to the actual placement.
 The supervisors are certified to work in this special field and have gone through a special training programme.
 The supervision is not graded and no extra ECTS will be awarded for it.